aeosx/shopify-site-scraper/README.md

 then it filters through the data to reach the variants and read their availibility

 Limitations:
-Has not been tested on many shopify sites, may not work on all.
+Has not been tested on many shopify sites, may not (wont) work on all.
 Has been tested on:

 coldcultureworldwide.com